OpenSIR: Open-Ended Self-Improving Reasoner: Experiments

-We evaluate the contribution of the joint teacher-student training by testing a variant where only the student is updated while the teacher remains fixed at its initial state.
-Table~\ref{tab:teacher-results} shows that accuracy drops significantly from 38.42 to 35.89 when only the student is trained.
-This demonstrates that effective self-play requires both components to co-evolve.
+\paragraph{Importance of Dual-Role Training.} We evaluate the contribution of the joint teacher-student training by testing a variant where only the student is updated while the teacher remains fixed at its initial state.
+Table~\ref{tab:teacher-results} shows that accuracy drops significantly from 29.57 to 25.89 when only the student is trained.
+This suggests that effective self-play requires both components to co-evolve.

 Without teacher training, generated problems become harder (solve rate drops from 72.20 to 64.56) and drift from the optimal 70\% target solve rate established in Section~\ref{sec:solve-rate}.
 More critically, solve rate variance increases tremendously (from $\pm$4.49 to $\pm$17.37), indicating highly inconsistent difficulty during training.
 This poorly calibrated curriculum explains the performance drop: the fixed teacher cannot adapt to the student's evolving capabilities, whereas joint training enables continuous difficulty calibration at the optimal challenge level.